BlakeMcMurray/sample148Alignment/notes.md

 ---------------------------------------------------------------------
 **Still need to understand what the -A 500 does to the alignment

+-A 500:  Assigns a match score to be 500.
+This flag was intended to speed up the alignment time.

 output: RCG16s_sam148.sam.gz

 Now I will use samtools to learn about the alignment.